hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 <figure id="fig_nfresnet">
     <img src="{{ site.url }}/public/images/2021-12-01-unnormalized-resnets/spp_nfresnet.svg" alt="Image with two plots.
 The left plot shows two SPPs: one for a ResNet with Batch Normalisation (gray lines) and one for a Normaliser-Free ResNet (blue lines).
 The curves representting variance for both models are very close to each other, but the curve for the mean is quite different.
 The right plot is similar, but now the blue mean and residual variance curves are zero and one everywhere, respectively." width="100%">
     <figcaption>
-        Figure&nbsp;5: SPPs comparing a NF-ResNet-50 to a Resnet with BN at initialisation.
+        Figure&nbsp;5: SPPs comparing an NF-ResNet-50 to a Resnet with BN at initialisation.
         The NF-ResNet in the left plot only uses the $\alpha$ and $\beta$ scaling parameters.
-        The right plot displays the behaviour of a NF-ResNet with Centred Weight Normalisation.
+        The right plot displays the behaviour of an NF-ResNet with Centred Weight Normalisation.
         Note that for the right plot, the scale for the SPPs is practically defined by the residual variance.
     </figcaption>
 </figure>

 As can be seen on the left plot in figure&nbsp;[5](#fig_nfresnet), a plain NF-ResNet effectively mimics the variance propagation of the baseline ResNet pretty accurately.
 The propagation of the squared mean in NF-ResNets, on the other hand, looks nothing like that from the BN model.
-After all, the considerations that lead to the scaling parameters only considers the variance paropagation.
+After all, the considerations that lead to the scaling parameters only considers the variance propagation.
 On top of that, it turns out that the variance of the residual branches (right before it is merged with the skip connection) is not particularly steady.
 This indicates that the residual branches might not properly preserve variance, which is necessary for the analytic computations of $\alpha$ to be correct.
 It turns out that both of these discrepancies can be resolved by introducing a variant of Centred Weight Normalisation (CWN; [L. Huang et al., 2017](#huang17centred)) to NF-ResNets.